 YouTube is one of the most effective platforms for promoting affiliate links.
 And all you need is a YouTube account to get started.
 Contrary to popular belief, you don’t need to be a YouTube star with thousands of followers to be successful with affiliate marketing on the platform.

-As long as the videos you produce and post are informative, useful, and creative, you should have no trouble achieving success.
+As long as the videos you post are informative, useful, and creative, you should have no trouble achieving success.

 Just make sure your videos are relevant to the products or services you’re promoting, and place your links in the description section.
 Keep in mind, though, that YouTube requires you to provide disclosures letting viewers know you’re promoting affiliate links.